-The Galaxy S9, Galaxy S8, Galaxy S8+, and Galaxy Note 8 will get the best version of Android 8.0 Oreo and the Samsung Experience UI, but that doesn’t mean every device will get the same feature set.
+The Galaxy S9, Galaxy S8, Galaxy S8+, and Galaxy Note 8 get the best version of Android 8.0 Oreo and the Samsung Experience UI, but that doesn’t mean every device will get the same feature set.
 Every Galaxy Oreo update will be a little bit different.

 Older devices typically miss out on features and carriers often put their own spin on major Android releases.
 That said, it looks like the Samsung Experience UI could hit older devices like the Galaxy S7.

-According to an admin on the Samsung community forums, the Galaxy S7 will get the Samsung Experience UI (formerly known as TouchWiz) sometime in the future.
+According to an admin on the Samsung community forums, the Galaxy S7 will get the new Samsung Experience UI (formerly known as TouchWiz) sometime in the future.